chuducthang77/chuducthang77.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Incoming MSc student at <a href='https://www.ualberta.ca/index.html'>University of Alberta</a>
+subtitle: MSc student at <a href='https://www.ualberta.ca/index.html'>University of Alberta</a>

 profile:
   align: right